18paulb/316Instructions/README.md

 ```
 5. Delete the url found after the `src=` and paste the new one you copied (make sure that you keep the quotes around the link).

-The updated page should look similar to this
+The updated page should look similar to this:
 ![changed image](./images/changedImage.png)

 ### Changing Body Text